 • This year’s reading series will take place in the Barn Tent (located just outside the Barn).

-• All Blue Parlor readings will be open to general contributors.
-We encourage you to sign up, and encourage your friends from your workshop to sign up, too.
+• The Blue Parlor readings are open to all participants.
+We encourage you to sign up, and once you’re on the mountain to encourage your friends from your workshop to sign up, too.

 • The Blue Parlor events also include three special readings: the LGBTQ+ Reading; the From the Dark Tower Reading* (for BIPOC writers); and the One Minute in Heaven Reading (where each reader will read for one minute in the Little Theater).
-These readings are open to contributors, scholars, and fellows.
-Please be mindful that for these readings we may prioritize readers who have not yet read in the Blue Parlor.
+The LGBTQ+ Reading and the From the Dark Tower Reading are open to participants and fellows.

-• There are a limited number of slots available, so those interested in reading are asked to sign up in advance.
+• There are a limited number of slots available, so those interested in reading are asked to sign up for all readings in advance.

 Sign-Up Process

-• 15 sign-up slots are available for each event, and each person will read for 3 minutes.
+• 15 sign-up slots are available for each event, and each person will read for up to 3 minutes.
 Writers of all genres are invited to sign up.

 Sign-Up Link Schedule

-All sign-up links will go out via email.
+All sign-up links will go out via email to Bread Loafers’ personal emails.

 Blue Parlor Reading Schedule